Makro: Store locations

 European stores can be found in the Netherlands, the Czech Republic, Slovakia, Poland, Portugal, Spain and the United Kingdom.
-Stores have spread as Colombia, South Africa, Argentina, Peru, Venezuela, Cambodia, Myanmar, Thailand.
+Stores have spread to Colombia, South Africa, Argentina, Peru, Venezuela, Cambodia, Myanmar, and Thailand.

-Makro stores formerly existed in China, Greece, Belgium, Indonesia, Malaysia, Morocco, Pakistan, Philippines, South Korea, Taiwan and the United States.
+Makro stores formerly existed in Brazil, China, Greece, Belgium, Indonesia, Malaysia, Morocco, Pakistan, the Philippines, South Korea, Taiwan and the United States.

 Netherlands

 Makro Netherlands operates 17 stores across the Netherlands, with seven of the stores also containing a fuel station.
 Makro Netherlands is owned by the Metro Group.
 Since January 2018, The Chief Executive Officer is Paulo Peerenboom.

+South Africa

+Massmart (wholly owned by Walmart since 2020) operates 46 Makro stores in South Africa (23 general warehouse stores, and 23 Makro Liquor stores).
+Customers need a free Makro card to make purchases, and can obtain one in store or online.
+Makro South Africa is headquartered in Sandton, Gauteng, and imports certain Walmart private label items for the South African market.

+The retail chain sells, among other things, electronics, major appliances, camping gear, sports equipment, homeware, food, clothing, and alcohol.
+In 2024 and 2025, it was found in a local news outlet's study to be the cheapest out of 6 major South African grocery retailers.